jeranaias/mardetpomtutorapp/build-guide/segment-4-power-automate/README.md

 - Check spam/junk folders
 - Verify email addresses in SharePoint lists are correct
 - Check "Send an email" action for errors

+### Teams messages not posting
+- Verify Teams connection is authenticated
+- Check you have permission to post to the channel
+- Verify Team and Channel names are correct

 ### Filter queries not working
 - SharePoint filter syntax is OData.
 Use `eq` not `=`